But about the Son he says,

 “Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of your kingdom”

-(Heb 1:8).
+(Hebrews 1:8).

 But, if you are a people, and you have bad leadership (and I do mean bad), and everyone else around you has a king, what do you suppose you want, too?

 When Israel’s judge and prophet Samuel grew old, he appointed his sons, Joel and Abijah, as Israel’s leaders.
 But his sons did not follow his ways.
-They turned aside after dishonest gain, accepted bribes, and perverted justice (1 Sm 8:1-22).
+They turned aside after dishonest gain, accepted bribes, and perverted justice (1 Samuel 8:1-22).

 So, all the elders of Israel gathered together and confronted Samuel at Ramah.
 They said to him, “You are old, and your sons do not follow your ways; now appoint a king to lead us, such as all the other nations have.”

-But when they said, give us a king to lead us, this displeased Samuel.
+But when they said, “Give us a king to lead us”, this displeased Samuel.
 So he prayed to the Lord.
-And the Lord told him; “Listen to all that the people are saying to you; it is not you they have rejected, but they have rejected me as their king.
+And the Lord told him, “Listen to all that the people are saying to you; it is not you they have rejected, but they have rejected me as their king.
 As they have done from the day I brought them up out of Egypt until this day, forsaking me and serving other gods, so they are doing to you.
 Now listen to them; but warn them solemnly and let them know what the king who will reign over them will claim as his rights.”

-But the people refused to listen to Samuel.
+Even with the dire details, the people refused to listen to Samuel.
 “No!” they insisted.
 “We want a king over us.
 Then we will be like all the other nations, with a king to lead us and to go out before us and fight our battles.”

 God, the Father, would pass on His Kingdom to His Son, the Promised Seed, through a covenant with the royal line of David.
 A kingdom the Gates of Hades would come against—and yet endure.